 United Income Expert Review

-United Income uses the most sophisticated investment management available.
-The company makes use of evidence-based investing, and factor-based investment strategies, targeting securities with traits that have historically enjoyed higher returns, lower risk or a combination of both.
+United Income makes use of evidence-based investing and factor-based investment strategies, targeting securities with traits that have historically enjoyed higher returns, lower risk or a combination of both.
 Factors include quality, value, momentum, size and low volatility.

-Their portfolios also make heavy use of global diversification of both stocks and bonds.
+Their portfolios also adhere to broad global diversification of both stocks and bonds.
 Research has indicated that such a portfolio outperforms a U.S.-only portfolio, and does so with less volatility.

 United Income Robo-advisor Features at a Glance